You might be able to ask for the decision on your visa or immigration application to be reviewed if you applied in the UK.

 - were removed or deported from the UK

 - have already exhausted your appeal rights or lost your case in a judicial review

-- you need to apply for an administrative review instead of immigration reconsideration
+- need to make an appeal or apply for an administrative review instead of making a reconsideration request

 How to make a request

 Write a letter saying why you think the decision was wrong.
 Refer to the rules or policy under which you applied - check the guidance for your application to find the right rules or policies.